I want to tell you about my America, the land that I have dreamed of all my life – the United States that ought to be.

 This is not my America.

 This America is a land stricken with the illness of division.
-Millions of people fight for paltry scraps, while a select few gorge themselves with decadence.
 It is a land where transgender people are murdered for their appearance, where minorities face police brutality, where police face the risk of murder.
 It is a land where poverty is rampant, where mental illness is dismissed as a disease of motivation, homelessness is laziness, and veterans come home to a system unprepared to meet their needs.
 Why is this land so sick?

 How is it that both a Christian Church and a Jewish Synagogue became the killing grounds of neo-Nazis and our journalists are murdered on live television?